 What it finds

-Spot older videos that used to bring steady views but are now falling below their own recent baseline.
+Spot videos that used to earn steady views but are now falling below their own baseline.

-Match retention drops with transcript moments so you can see what was happening when people started dropping off.
+Pair retention drops with transcript moments so you know what happened.

-Instead of scanning every upload manually, start with a ranked queue of videos that have the clearest reason to review.
+Start with the videos that have the clearest reason to review.

-Turn a diagnosis into a practical title, thumbnail, and description plan before touching the video.
+Turn a diagnosis into a title, thumbnail, and description plan.

 Inside the dashboard